Maxels88/openxls/README.md

 doing this and will attempt to fix the ones we encounter as we go.
 The aim is to add unit tests as we fix these issues, but please bear with us as the code base is around 10 years old and has lots of fixes and workarounds for oddities encountered in the field.

+## 2014-02-07
+Check Workbook recalc mode, and if set to automatic recalc formulas on Workbook open (similar to how Excel does)

 ## 2014-01-30
 Squashed another bug relating to Mulblank handling